Gardening Themed Tot School Trays

 Vegetable Cutting Practice

-I made this tray by getting several paint chips that I cut and decorated to look like vegetables (carrot, cucumber, corn, and potato).
-I put the “vegetables” on the tray along with some scissors.
-Smiley Man uses the scissors to cut on the lines of the paint chips.
-Smiley Man obviously loved this tray because it used scissors. :)
+You can make this tray by getting several paint chips and cutting and decorating them to look like vegetables (carrot, cucumber, corn, and potato).
+Put the “vegetables” on the tray along with some scissors.
+Have your toddler use the scissors to cut on the lines of the paint chips.

 Put “Seeds” in the “Dirt”

-This tot tray has a popcorn box with brown construction paper glued on the top of it.
+This toddler tray uses a popcorn box with brown construction paper glued on the top of it.
 There are also holes in the top of the popcorn box that are just big enough to fit some penne pasta.
 To the side is a bunch of penne pasta.
-We pretended that the pasta were seeds to plant.
-Smiley Man really enjoyed putting the pasta into the holes, then dumping them out and doing it again.
-This was one of his favorite trays.
+Pretend the pasta are seeds to plant.
+Have your toddler put the pasta into the holes, then dump them out and do it again.

 Fruit Puzzles

 I read this book at least once during the time that these trays are out.
-If Smiley Man uses this tray while I am working with Little Bear, he can color the pictures or just look at the pictures as he turns the pages.
-I do not in any way expect Smiley Man to learn how to read by looking at this book.
+You can have your toddler color the pictures or look at the pictures as he turns the pages.
+Don’t expect your toddler to learn how to read by looking this book.
 This book is simply for exposure to words and letters and concepts of print.

 Printables